St Lawrence's Church, Snarford

 St Lawrence's Church is a redundant Anglican church in the parish of Snarford, Lincolnshire, England.
 It is recorded in the National Heritage List for England as a designated Grade I listed building, and is under the care of the Churches Conservation Trust.
 The church stands to the north of the A46 road between Market Rasen and Lincoln.
 It is a medieval building containing impressive 16th- and 17th-century monuments.

 History

-The church dates from the 12th century, with additions and alterations in 14th, 15th and 16th centuries, and a restoration in the 19th century.
+The church dates from the 12th century, with additions and alterations in the 14th, 15th and 16th centuries, and a restoration in the 19th century.
 It served the residents of the nearby Snarford Hall, including the St Paul (or St Pol) family, but nothing now remains of the hall.
 The church was declared redundant in July 1995.

 Architecture

 Exterior

 St Lawrence's church is constructed in limestone with tiled roofs.
 Its plan consists of a nave, a chancel with a north chapel, and a west tower.
 The tower dates from the 12th century.
 It has one stage, stands on a plinth, and has a hipped roof.
 In the west wall of the tower is a 15th-century window, with a 14th-century ogee-headed window above it.
 The north wall of the nave contains a blocked 14th-century doorway with a pointed arch, and two 15th-century two-light windows.
 The chapel has a 16th-century two-light west window, and an east window dating from about 1800.
 The chancel contains more two-light windows, one at the east end, and two in the south wall, and there are two similar windows in the south wall of the nave.
 The south doorway dates from the 15th century.